-- (a) Bids will be assessed in accordance with the entire requirement of the bid solicitation including the technical and financial evaluation criteria. - (b) An evaluation team composed of representatives of Canada and David Lajeunesse will evaluate the bids.
+- Bids will be assessed in accordance with the entire requirement of the bid solicitation including the (a) technical and financial evaluation criteria. - An evaluation team composed of representatives of Canada will evaluate the bids. (b)

 4.1.1 Technical Evaluation